Skip to content

 Identity

-The language is classic comics: clear panels, a protagonist at the reader's eye level and a sequence you can follow without reading the speech bubbles.
-Ink and colour work for the story, not for the style.
+On that base, the language is classic comics: clear panels, a protagonist at the reader's eye level and a sequence you can follow without reading the speech bubbles.
+The only off-palette colour is the germs' green — the intruders are intruders chromatically too.

 System

-The piece was built for its reading context: a paediatric clinic, short waiting times and readers of all ages sitting with the child.
-Few panels, a single thread, an ending that sticks.
+The format was designed for its reading context: a pocket concertina that unfolds in the paediatric waiting room, with short waits and readers of all ages sitting with the child.
+An ending that sticks — and a habit that stays.

 Applications